0penAGI/NEXUS/README.md

-# 🌌 CHRONICLES OF THE SLIDE TRAGEDY - ENHANCED
+# 🌌 CHRONICLES OF THE SLIDE TRAGEDY -

 **A GAME ABOUT DISCONTINUITY.
 A BATTLE WITH EXISTENCE.**

-*"My journey is not about following a set route, but exploring non-linear paths."*

 🌐 **Play Now: [NEXUS AGI](https://0penagi.github.io/NEXUS/)**
 💬 **Join the Chaos on Telegram: [pshtxkbot](https://t.me/pshtxkbot)**